-The CA Dashboard identifies English Language Arts as the area of need regarding academic achievement.
-Overall, students scored a performance level of Orange with 65.3 points, a distance from the standards.
-The English Language subgroup significantly declined by 17.4 points, totaling 82.5 points below the standard and scoring a performance level of Red.
-The Socioeconomically Disadvantaged population scored 66.1 points, a distance from the standard, demonstrating a decline of 10.2 points.
-The Hispanic population scored 69.7 points below the standard, declining 16.4 points.
-On the ELPAC assessment, English learners maintained 49% proficiency with a minimal decline of 2.3 %.
+The CA Dashboard identifies English Language Arts and Math as showing an increase in overall student achievement.
+English Language Arts overall performance level was designated as Yellow.
+The English Language subgroup increased by 5.3 points, totaling 77.3 points below the standard and scoring a performance level of Orange.
+The Socioeconomically Disadvantaged population scored 57.7 points, a distance from the standard, demonstrating an increase of 8.3 points.
+The Hispanic population scored 64.3 points below the standard, increasing 5.4 points.
+On the ELPAC assessment, English learners declined to 41.5% proficiency with a drop of 7.5%.
 To address the English Language subgroup's low performance in ELA, GH offered an Enrichment class through Community Schools funding to specifically target the development of English proficiency to assist students with preparation for the ELPAC and the ELA portion of the state assessment.

 In Mathematics, the overall performance level was Yellow.
-However, the Hispanic subgroup scored 87.6 points, a distance from the standard, maintaining their status from the previous year.
+The English Learner subgroup maintained their status by 1.3 points which was indicated as 91.3 points below the standard.
+However, the Hispanic subgroup scored 83.6 points, a distance from the standard, with a slight increase of 4 points from the previous year.
+The Socioeconomically Disadvantaged subgroup increased 4.8 points showing 81.5 points below the standards.
 More collaboration between the general education teachers and special education staff was prioritized to establish more conversations around best instructional and inclusive practices.
-This practice will continue in the 2024-25 school year.
-Certificated resident substitutes provided additional instruction to student groups on days that they were not assigned to classrooms to review literacy and math foundational skills.
-Although there will be a reduction in the number of resident substitutes, the expectation would be for the staff to continue assigned schedules to assist identified students with basic foundational skills.
-Teachers identified writing as a weakness and worked to develop writing units to enhance further strategies to enhance student achievement.
-The focus on writing will continue to be a priority for the upcoming school year; the writing units will be reviewed and modified based on the effectiveness of student achievement.
-Staff will be trained in QTEL strategies (Quality Teaching for English Learners) in the 2024-25 school year to assist with support for EL students.
+This practice will continue in the 2025-26 school year.
+Certificated resident substitute provided additional instruction to student groups on days that they were not assigned to classrooms to review literacy and math foundational skills.
+Teachers identified writing as a weakness and worked to develop their instructional units to develop further strategies to enhance student achievement.
+The focus on writing will continue to be a priority for the upcoming school year.
+Primary staff (grades TK-3) will be trained in QTEL strategies (Quality Teaching for English Learners) in the 2025-26 school year to assist with support for EL students.
 Community School funding will assist with continued ELO opportunities for ELD enrichment to boost English proficiency skills.